abditake/Reading-Notes/class-01.md

     </body>
 </html>

-The Code above is an example of the most basic webpage structure. at the top it starts off with a html element.
-An html element is basically telling the computer that anything in between this section is one whole html code;
-however if you look closely the html tag is surrounded by to angle brackets(<>).
-Every element has an opening and closing tag.
+The Code above is an example of the most basic webpage structure.at the top it starts off with a html element.
+An html element is basically telling the computer that anything in between this section is one whole html code;however if you look closely the html tag is surrounded by to angle brackets Every element has an opening and closing tag.
   ```
+_HTML&CSS<pg.28>_
 >Tags act like containers.
-They tell you<br>
-something about the information that lies<br>
+They tell you something about the information that lies
 between their opening and closing tags.<br>

   ```